 On the other hand, as I mentioned in the section on reducing resistance, prepare your environment to facilitate your habit.
 Leave the things you need for your habits in sight: sportswear, instrument, book, course etc. Depending on the habit, maybe you can create a space dedicated to it.
 Your space to meditate, do yoga, paint, read or whatever.
 That will give you a visual cue to take action.

-Be explicit with your habit
+Be explicit with your new habit

 “I want to practice more sports” is fine, but not too specific.
 To make it a habit, turn it into a specific intention.
 I am going to do [habit] at [time] in [place].
 Thus, specific intentions could be: I am going to practice Pilates for one hour at 7 pm in the gym.
 I will meditate for 10 minutes at 7:30 in the living room.
 I will go to Spanish class on Wednesdays at 7:00 pm at school X.